Motorsports Hall of Fame of America: Induction ceremony

 The annual Induction Ceremony is the MSHFA's premier event and takes place every March in Daytona Beach, Florida.
 The event incorporates motorsports legends past and present, just as it features new inductees on the main stage.
 Traditionally, each inductee is presented for induction by another prominent figure in the motorsports community.
 In 2019, multi-time champions Jimmie Johnson, Jack Beckman, Don Prudhomme and Scott Dixon, Indianapolis Motor Speedway President Doug Boles, former American Suzuki Vice President Mel Harris and automotive designer Peter Brock took the stage and presented Tony Stewart, Don Schumacher, Linda Vaughn, Dario Franchitti, Augie Duesenberg, Kevin Schwantz and Phil Remington respectively for induction at the black-tie ceremony.

 The Class of 2020 includes Red Byron (Historic), Chris Carr (Motorcycles), Floyd Clymer (At Large), Wally Dallenbach (Open Wheel), Rick Hendrick (Stock Cars), Jacky Ickx (Sports Cars), Tiny Lund (Historic), “Ohio George” Montgomery (Drag Racing) and Ivan “Ironman” Stewart (Off-Road).

 The two-day induction experience includes several other events as well, including the Heroes of Horsepower reception held in the MSHFA museum the night before the black-tie ceremony at which the new inductees unveil their permanent Hall of Fame sculptures.
 Additionally, the Heritage Luncheon spotlights the induction of the honorees in the Historic category.
 The Inductee Breakfast allows the incoming class and returning Hall of Famers to open up in a lively Q&A session.
 Admission to all events event is open to the public via tickets purchased in advance.

 Museum

 The Motorsports Hall of Fame of America museum on the grounds of Daytona International Speedway welcomes more than 100,000 visitors per year.
-The museum was originally located in Novi, MI, birthplace of the famous Novi Special Indianapolis 500 racecars.
-It later moved to the Detroit Science Center before relocating to Daytona Beach.
+The museum was originally located in Novi, Michigan, birthplace of the famous Novi Special Indianapolis 500 racecars.
+The museum was housed inside a leased hall at the Novi Expo Center from 1994 to 2010.
+It later moved to the Detroit Science Center in Detroit, Michigan from 2010 to 2015 before relocating to Daytona Beach, Florida.
 The museum is housed within the Ticket and Tours Building at Daytona International Speedway.
 Admission is open daily as part of regular speedway tours.

 On display are vehicles and artifacts related to the Hall of Fame's inductees and achievements.
 Examples include historic racing vehicles, memorabilia, informational displays and plaques honoring the MSHFA's more than 260 inductees.
 There are also two movie theaters featuring motorsports content.